DenOfEquity/StableCascade-for-webUI/README.md

 <details>
 <summary>Change log</summary>

+#### 27/07/2024 ####
+* added possible mis-feature of using image embeds as negatives
+* added option to keep models in memory.
+Saves load time, which could be important if running from a slow hard drive.
+With Cascade, this seems like a good option to always have enabled and may become default behaviour in a later update.
+* also button to force unload models

 #### 24/07/2024 ####
 * added SuperPrompt button (ꌗ) to rewrite simple prompts with more detail.
 This **overwrites** the prompt.
 Read about SuperPrompt [here](https://brianfitzgerald.xyz/prompt-augmentation).
 Credit to BrianFitzgerald for the model. (all my alternate model extensions are updated to use this; the model is loaded to a shared location so there's no wasted memory due to duplicates.)